openmrs/openmrs-plir-dockerized-setup/README.md

 Ensure you have Docker and Docker compose installed locally.
 See Docker Installation Instructions for your environment.
 If running on Linux, check https://docs.docker.com/compose/install/ to install docker compose.

-To run the project , folow the instructions below .
+To run the project , follow the instructions below .
-1. Clone the Repository locally
+1. Clone the repository locally

         git clone https://github.com/openmrs/openmrs-plir-dockerized-setup.git